tgstation/tgstation-server/.github/CONTRIBUTING.md

 ### No magic numbers or strings
 This means stuff like having a "mode" variable for an object set to "1" or "2" with no clear indicator of what that means.
 Make these #defines with a name that more clearly states what it's for.
 This is clearer and enhances readability of your code!
 Get used to doing it!

-### Do not commit modifications to the version numbers in AssemblyInfo.global.cs
+### Versioning

-This file will be updated by maintainers when they deem it prudent to release a new version.
-For reference here is the version format we use 3.\<major\>.\<minor\>.\<patch\> The criteria for changing a version number is as follows
+The version format we use is 4.\<major\>.\<minor\>.\<patch\>.
+The first number never changes and TGS 1/2/3/4 are to be considered seperate products.
+The numbers that follow are the semver.
+The criteria for changing a version number is as follows

 - Major: A breaking change to the DMAPI
-- Minor: Additions or changes to the interface or DMAPI
+- Minor: Additions or changes to the API or DMAPI or feature additions to the service
-- Patch: Non-breaking changes internal to each of the 3 modules (Service, Interface, DMAPI)
+- Patch: Non-breaking changes internal to each of the 3 modules (Service, API, DMAPI)

 ### Formatting